 Zack graduated from the Isenberg School of Management at the University of Massachusetts Amherst in 2003, and from Suffolk University School of Law in 2006.
 He was commissioned in the United States Marine Corps in 2004, and he began active duty in 2007.
 He completed his active duty service in 2014 but is still a commissioned officer in the Marine Corps Reserve.

 Zack's military service includes repeated assignments as Trial Counsel (prosecutor) and as Defense Counsel, and assignment as a Special Assistant United States Attorney in the Eastern District of North Carolina.
 In these assignments, Zack worked on hundreds of military and federal criminal cases.
-He also served as the Chief Review Officer at the Legal Services Support Section - East, where his duties included conducting legal reviews of courts-martial.
-Additionally, he deployed to Afghanistan in 2010-2011, where he served as Battalion Judge Advocate with 2d Battalion, 9th Marines in Marjah, and as Detainee Operations Officer with I Marine Expeditionary Force (FWD) at Camp Leatherneck.
+He also served as the Chief Review Officer at the Legal Services Support Section East, where his duties included conducting legal review of courts-martial.
+Additionally, Zack deployed to Afghanistan in 2010-2011, where he served as Battalion Judge Advocate with 2d Battalion, 9th Marines in Marjah, and as Detainee Operations Officer with I Marine Expeditionary Force (FWD) at Camp Leatherneck.

 Inquiries: firstname.lastname@example.org (yes, it's spelled with a K)

 - Opinion Analysis: United States v.
-Janssen, No 14-0130/AF
+Leahr, 14-0265/CG

-- This Week in Military Justice – April 13, 2014
+- This Week in Military Justice – July 20, 2014